UtrechtUniversity/src-python-example/README.md

 This repository contains a reproducible example project for demonstrating how to work with different Python environment managing tools on SURF Research Cloud.
 The repository contains multiple files with the same dependencies following different conventions for the different environment management tools used.

+The Jupyter notebook in this Repository was originally created by [Aristotelis Kandylas](https://github.com/AristotleKandylas) as part of a [Python for GIS workshop](https://github.com/UtrechtUniversity/gis-python-power).

 ## Python tools

 The environment managers used are: